Bachelor of Arts with Honours

 Candidates must have qualified for a bachelor's degree and satisfied the prerequisites for the subject concerned.
 Prerequisites vary between departments, but normally good grades in 300-level courses in the subject concerned are required.

 You are also required to meet UC’s English language requirements.

 The Bachelor of Arts with Honours comprises three to nine courses, one of which must be a research paper.

-The Bachelor of Arts with Honours will normally be completed within one year, but may be completed part-time in up to four years from the first year of enrolment.
+The Bachelor of Arts with Honours will normally be completed within one year, but may be completed part-time in up to two years from the first year of enrolment.
 Students can begin their studies in February or July.